All you need to know about the Premier 15s

 Last updated on .From the section Rugby Union

-The Premier 15s season kicks off this weekend and Harlequins will look to retain their title.
+The Premier 15s season kicks off this weekend with Harlequins looking to retain their title.

 But with the 2021-22 contest set to be the most competitive yet thanks to a host of new signings, it's nearly impossible to predict who will finish in the top four.